TritonGym

 Official Leaderboard

 Models are ranked by Pass@1 (correctness, max abs error ≤ 0.01 vs the PyTorch reference) and Perf@1 (oracle Triton latency / generated kernel latency, averaged over all operators with 0 for failures).
-Click a column header to sort.
-Toggle the split tabs to compare model behavior across the standard, OOD, DSL, and full benchmarks.
+Click a column header to sort, toggle the split tabs to compare across Standard, OOD, and DSL benchmarks.

 Pass@1 over the full benchmark (164 operators) means correct outputs across all splits.
 Perf@1 > 1 means the generated kernel is faster than the hand-tuned Triton oracle.
 Numbers come from the published TritonGym evaluation.